 Here are some of the key ingredients for this recipe:

-Notes on bacon drippings: Bacon drippings add a great depth of flavor.
+- Bacon drippings: Bacon drippings add a great depth of flavor.
 Whenever you fry bacon, make sure to save the grease in a jar in your fridge.
 You can substitute vegetable oil, olive oil, or butter for the bacon grease.

 Here’s What You Do